Orientation of piecewise powers of a minimal homeomorphism: Preliminaries

 A natural generalization of minimal homeomorphisms of a compact Hausdorff space are pointwise almost periodic homeomorphisms, defined as follows.

-\begin{defn} Let $g$ be a homeomorphism of a Hausdorff space $X$.
-Given a point $x$ and a neighbourhood $U$ of $x$, define the set of \defbold{return times} $n_g(x,U) := \{n \in \bZ \mid g^nx \in U\}$.
-We say $g$ is \defbold{almost periodic at $x$} if $n_g(x,U)$ is a syndetic subset of $\bZ$, that is, there exists $k$ such that $[t,t+k] \cap n_g(x,U)$ is nonempty for every $t \in \bZ$, for every neighbourhood $U$ of $x$.
-We say $g$ is \defbold{pointwise almost periodic} (\pap) if it is almost periodic at every point. \end{defn}
+\begin{defn} A subset $S$ of a group $G$ is \defbold{left syndetic} (or \defbold{left cobounded}) if $G= FS$ for a finite subset $F$ of $G$; analogously, a subset $S$ of $\bN$ is \defbold{syndetic} (or \defbold{cobounded}) if there is some $k \in \bN$ such that for all $n \in \bN$, we have $n+i \in S$ for some $0 \le i \le k$.
+Let $G$ be a group of homeomorphisms of a Hausdorff space $X$.
+Given a point $x \in X$ and a neighbourhood $U$ of $x$, define the set of \defbold{return times} $R_G(x,U) := \{g \in G \mid gx \in U\}$; for a single homeomorphism $g$ we define $R_g(x,U) := \{n \in \bZ \mid g^nx \in U\}$.
+We say $G$ is \defbold{almost periodic at $x$} if $R_G(x,U)$ is a left syndetic subset of $G$ for every neighbourhood $U$ of $x$.
+We say $G$ is \defbold{pointwise almost periodic} (\pap) on $X$ if it is almost periodic at every point in $X$.
+For a single homeomorphism $g$, we say $g$ is \pap on $X$ if $\grp{g}$ is \pap on $X$. \end{defn}

-\begin{lem}[See for instance {\cite[Lemma 3.5]{Reid}}] Let $g$ be a homeomorphism of a locally compact Hausdorff space $X$.
-Then $g$ is \pap if and only if, for every $x \in X$, the orbit closure $\overline{\langle g \rangle x}$ is a compact minimal $g$-space. \end{lem}
+\begin{lem}[See for instance {\cite[Lemma 3.5]{Reid}}] Let $G$ be a group of homeomorphisms of a locally compact Hausdorff space $X$.
+Then $G$ is \pap on $X$ if and only if, for every $x \in X$, the orbit closure $\overline{Gx}$ is a compact minimal $G$-space. \end{lem}